nartc/tnc/src/content/blogs/macbook-dev-env.md

 I am a **Jetbrains** fan. **Jetbrains** is a suite of well-known IDEs like **IntelliJ**, **Webstorm**, **PyCharm**, **PHPStorm**, **Android Studio** ..etc...
 Only thing to note here is if you use **Jetbrains**, consider installing their toolbox **Jetbrains Toolbox** and it's available via `Homebrew`

 ```bash

 brew cask install jetbrains-toolbox

 ```

 **Jetbrains Toolbox** allows you to manage your IDEs installation and versions.
 It also allows you to install certain `shell` commands so you can open your IDEs from the terminal.

 That is all I have to share for **Development Environment Setup**.
 I hope you find the information helpful.
 My next blob will probably be on **Jetbrains** specific so I can share my productivity tips with you through the tools that we use everyday.
-Go and be productive.
+Go and be productive, and make sure to always install things with `Homebrew` whenever possible.
 Thanks for reading 😀.